thejqs/api/README.md

 Or we can deal with the fact that we have some data and a `Django` application that can serve it and take requests, so we need to do something hacky and bad and wrong that will only meet the barest requirements.
 Just to show we can.
 (If only for now.
 Plus this is all time we're not writing views because ... what exactly would we point them at?)

 So.

+In an actual API, we'd have tokens and auth and more robust ways of controlling access.
+We'd log user agents and have methods for turning off previously-granted access and for blowing away entire accounts.